pataprogramming/tones/curriculum/01-piano-chords.md

 ![chord](img/chords_c3.png)

-Overtone's has a handy chord generator: the `chord` function.
+Overtone has a handy chord generator: the `chord` function.
 It returns a set of numbers the corresond to all the notes that make up the chord.
 You can see how to use the function by moving the cursor next to the function name (`chord`), right-clicking and selecting "show